Utah State Aggies play the Loyola Marymount Lions - WTOP News

 Las Vegas; Sunday, 12:30 a.m.
 EST

-BOTTOM LINE: The Utah State Aggies square off against the Loyola Marymount Lions in Las Vegas, Nevada.
+BOTTOM LINE: The Loyola Marymount Lions and the Utah State Aggies meet at Michelob ULTRA Arena in Las Vegas, Nevada.

-The Aggies have a 7-0 record in non-conference play.
-Utah State has a 1-0 record in games decided by 3 points or fewer.
+The Aggies are 7-0 in non-conference play.
+Utah State leads the MWC with 19.9 assists per game led by Steven Ashworth averaging 4.9.

-The Lions have an 8-3 record against non-conference oppponents.
-Loyola Marymount (CA) is second in the WCC scoring 33.5 points per game in the paint led by Cameron Shelton averaging 9.8.
+The Lions are 8-3 in non-conference play.
+Loyola Marymount (CA) is seventh in the WCC shooting 35.9% from downtown.
+Kwane Marble II leads the Lions shooting 100% from 3-point range.

-TOP PERFORMERS: Steven Ashworth is shooting 55.6% and averaging 19.0 points for the Aggies.
-Taylor Funk is averaging 17.7 points for Utah State.
+TOP PERFORMERS: Ashworth is scoring 19.0 points per game with 2.7 rebounds and 4.9 assists for the Aggies.
+Taylor Funk is averaging 17.7 points and 8.4 rebounds while shooting 47.3% for Utah State.

-Chance Stephens averages 2.6 made 3-pointers per game for the Lions, scoring 8.8 points while shooting 42.6% from beyond the arc.
-Shelton is shooting 49.0% and averaging 18.2 points over the past 10 games for Loyola Marymount (CA).
+Chance Stephens is shooting 42.6% from beyond the arc with 2.6 made 3-pointers per game for the Lions, while averaging 8.8 points.
+Cameron Shelton is averaging 18.2 points, 5.5 rebounds, 3.5 assists and 2.1 steals over the last 10 games for Loyola Marymount (CA).

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.